Award Tickets 101: The Basics

-- A few frequent flyer programs base the award cost on the cash price of the ticket, and let you use your points for any seat.
+- A few frequent flyer programs base the award cost on the cash price of the ticket and let you use your points for any seat.
 The most important examples are Southwest and JetBlue.
 Rather than having a fixed award cost for a flight between two cities (based on region or distance), these programs base the required number of miles on the price of a ticket.
-Because the airline is always giving you approximately the same value for each of your points, they don't care which flights you can use them on.
+Because the airline is always giving you approximately the same value for each of your points, they don't care which flights you use them on.
 The more expensive the ticket is, the more points you'll need to use.
-You don't have to worry about award availability or not getting enough value from your points; but, you'll never have an opportunity to get out-sized value from particularly good award redemptions.
+You don't have to worry about award availability or not getting enough value from your points, but you'll never have an opportunity to get out-sized value from a particularly good award redemption.

 |Zone||Flight Distance (miles)||Economy||Premium Economy||Business||First|